tumaer/JAXFLUIDS/README.md

 Correspondence via [mail](mailto:aaron.buhendwa@tum.de,mailto:deniz.bezgin@tum.de).

+## JAX-FLUIDS 2.0 IS COMING IN 2024!

+JAX-Fluids 2.0 is coming in 2024!
+Here, is a short overview on what JAX-Fluids 2.0 will bring to the table:
+- Support for parallel simulations
+- Diffuse-interface model for two-phase simulations
+- Many new & robust high-order numerics
+- New boundary conditions
+- Performance improvements for forward simulations and backward passes
+- Completely updated & more intuitive I/O
+- And many more...

+Stay tuned and feel free to reach out!

 ## Physical models and numerical methods

 JAX-Fluids solves the Navier-Stokes-equations using the finite-volume-method on a Cartesian grid.